Tiffany Updated on Apr 27, 2026 72 views

 LLM as the evaluation engine

 The first LLM node above outputs detailed reports on content scoring and rating, but these results are written in natural language.
-However, the marketing team also required a solution that could address the last-mile issue of content analysis automation, converting unstructured reports into structured formats for classification and archiving.
+To move the analysis from insights to actionable data, the marketing team uses a specific LLM node to parse complex and unstructured reports into structured formats for classification and archiving.

 "It's a remarkable adoption of LLM and workflow automation, because it fully automates and standardizes a complex cognitive task that relies on expert experience through a closed loop."